Special Olympics Executive and Leadership Team

 Kathy Wilson - Office of the Chief Operating Officer and President and Managing Director, Special Olympics Africa

-Kathy Wilson, the Office of the Chief Operating Officer and President and Managing Director, Special Olympics Africa at Special Olympics, leads operational oversight and regional management for the African continent.
-Wilson directs the implementation of sports programs, ensuring year-round training and competition opportunities for individuals with intellectual and physical disabilities across Africa.
-This dual role involves driving strategic initiatives within the Office of the Chief Operating Officer while spearheading regional growth and development.
+Kathy Wilson, the Office of the Chief Operating Officer and President and Managing Director, Special Olympics Africa at Special Olympics, leads operational initiatives and regional management for the African continent.
+Wilson directs the implementation of sports programs and training for athletes with intellectual and physical disabilities across Africa, ensuring alignment with global standards.
+This dual role involves overseeing regional operations and driving strategic growth within the African market.
 By focusing on localized program delivery and stakeholder engagement, Kathy Wilson enhances the impact of Special Olympics in Africa.
-The leadership of Wilson is instrumental in expanding access and fostering inclusion for athletes throughout the region.
+The President and Managing Director's leadership is vital for expanding access and opportunities for athletes throughout the region.

 Explore Leadership Teams in Membership Organizations